melovagabond/ubuntu_install_scripts/README.md

-A list of applications can be made by running: apt list --installed | cut -d "/" -f1 >> install_apps.txt you will have to edit you the line "Listing..." at the head of the file.
+A list of applications can be made by running: apt list --installed | cut -d "/" -f1 >> install_apps.txt you will have to edit the line "Listing..." at the head of the file Will aslso suggest clearing out crap default applications

 A similar command can be invoked for installing snaps from a text list